 A project manager is a professional who applies specialized knowledge, skills, and techniques to lead teams through complex initiatives from conception to completion.
-Project managers bridge strategic goals and daily operations, combining leadership, technical expertise, and business insight to drive success.
-They translate objectives into actionable plans, navigate constraints, manage stakeholders, and adapt to shifting priorities—all while keeping projects aligned with business goals.
+Project management specialists bridge strategic goals and daily operations, combining leadership, technical expertise, and business insight to drive success.
+They translate project goals into actionable plans, manage stakeholder management responsibilities, and adapt to shifting priorities — all while keeping projects aligned with business objectives.
+According to the Project management Institute (PMI),

 "the project manager is the person assigned by the performing organization to lead the team that is responsible for achieving the project objectives."